sreejith-vu/docker-image/README.md

 The python code is then containerised with alpine image using Docker, and this image is then pushed to docker public registry, private registry and AWS ECR as well.

 The respective image URL's were used to make deployments in Kubernetes.

+## GCP + Google Registry

+In GCP, i have used google registry to save the image.
+I have created, exposed and sscaled the cluster.

+## AWS - EKS + Docker Registry

+In EKS, I have used docker registry to save the image and used secret to pull the image while deployment

+## AWS - EKS + ECR

+Here i have user ECR to save the image and for deployment.
+I have also tried traefik with this setup.
+**HELM** was used to install traefik.